 In this article, we’re going to be exploring how to use different voicings of seventh chords to create progressions that sound bigger, wider, and more complex than your average pop chord structure.
 If you need a refresher on how to build a basic seventh chord, read this article or watch the video below.
 (For all you electronic producers out there, we’ll be using the piano roll in Ableton Live to show you just how easy it is to complexify your chord structures, even in MIDI.)

 The above video is taken from Soundfly’s popular six-week mentor-driven online course, Unlocking the Emotional Power of Chords, but the following lesson is taken from its more advanced sibling course, The Creative Power of Advanced Harmony.
-Learn to harness harmonic theory in your productions and compositions to maximize their emotional impact and join either of these courses for 30% off with promo code LASTCHANCE before April 8.
+Learn to harness harmonic theory in your productions and compositions to maximize their emotional impact.

 Alright, so now that you know how to create all kinds of sevenths chords, let’s look at how Björk uses them in her song, “Arisen My Senses.”
 And examine how we can play around the voicings of these chords to make them sound even bigger, richer, and bolder!